RafaRemote/oc_python_p02_market_analysis/readme.md

 * review_rating
 * image_url

-will store the data above in the auto-generated folder: _scrapedOneBook_
+will store the data above in a csv file in the auto-generated folder: _data per book/[name of the book]_
-will store the image of the product page visited in the auto-generated folder: _scrapedImages_.
+will store the image of the product visited in the same folder, besides the csv file.

 #### command